the-ethan-hunt/first-timers-guide/guides/kubernetes/kubernetes.md

 It is easy if you use Google cloud CLI because it comes with kubectl by default which is an API to run it

 You will also need minikube if you want to set up locally.
-For more details for intallation on various platforms you can visit installation page docs [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
+For more details on intallation on various platforms you can visit installation page docs [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 ## A little about Architecture